zYeoman/myStars/README.md

 ## Others

+- [Awesome](https://github.com/Awesome-Windows/Awesome) - :computer:  An awesome & curated list of best applications and tools for Windows.
 - [awesome-acg](https://github.com/soruly/awesome-acg) - A curated list of awesome technologies related to anime, comics, games, light novel, vocaloid
 - [iTerm2-Color-Schemes](https://github.com/mbadolato/iTerm2-Color-Schemes) - Over 150 terminal color schemes/themes for iTerm/iTerm2 (with ports to Terminal, Konsole, PuTTY, Xresources, XRDB, and Terminator)
 - [Projects](https://github.com/karan/Projects) - :page_with_curl: A list of practical projects that anyone can solve in any programming language.